stefboerrigter/plugwise-python/README.md

 ## ToDo
 Update and make sure that data can be sent back (setpoint) and more information is to be used

+## Information
+Obtained information with help of others from gathering.tweakers.net and from http://domoticx.com/plugwise-stretch-2-0-links-en-bestanden/